slaclab/sdf-docs/accounts-and-access.md

 ## How to get an account :id=access

-If you are a SLAC employee, affiliated researcher, or experimental facility user, you are eligible for an S3DF account.
-These are the steps to get into S3DF:
+If you are a SLAC employee, affiliated researcher, or experimental facility user, you are eligible for an S3DF account. ***S3DF authentication requires a SLAC Unix account.
+The legacy SDF 1.0 environment requires a SLAC Active Directory account.
+They are not the same password system.***

 1. If you don't already have a SLAC UNIX account, you'll need to get one:
   * Obtain a SLAC ID via the [SLUO User